We Tested It: Cleaning With Vinegar

 I next tried using vinegar as a way to remove the residue from a price tag sticker.
 It absolutely worked.
 The sticker gunk came off immediately.
 And now, nobody will ever know that the bottle of vinegar I bought to test all this stuff out only cost 70 cents.

-By the time I had successfully used vinegar to clear out a burned smell, clean my laptop, and to remove sticker residue, I started to get a little overexcited, and decided to take on the herculean task of cleaning the mildew off my shower curtain liner.
-Before we continue, let’s really quickly go through the lifespan of shower liners in my apartment.
+By the time I had successfully used vinegar to clear out a burned smell, clean my laptop, and to remove sticker residue, I got a little overexcited, and decided to take on the herculean task of cleaning the mildew off my shower curtain liner.
+Before we continue, let’s quickly go through the lifespan of shower liners in my apartment.
 Every couple of months, I buy a shower liner.
 Then, within a few weeks it gets mildewy.
-Next, my roommate and I discuss how one of us should really clean it.
+Next, my roommate and I discuss cleaning it.
 Then, a couple more months pass and neither of us actually cleans it.
-And by that time, what has developed is a thick contiguous layer of mildew that is so terrifying to behold that we buy a whole new liner, and then the process starts over.
-I was at the thick contiguous layer stage when I attempted using vinegar.
-I put about a half cup of vinegar into an old spray bottle and sprayed every inch of my shower liner.
-I then just lightly rubbed the liner against itself the way you would pre-treat a shirt stain with detergent.
+By that time, what has developed is a thick layer of mildew so terrifying to behold that we buy a whole new liner, and the process starts over.
+I was at the thick layer stage when I tried vinegar.
+I put a half cup into an old spray bottle and sprayed every inch of my shower liner.
+I then lightly rubbed the liner against itself the way you would pretreat a shirt stain with detergent.
 The mildew immediately loosened and then rinsed away completely with water.
 The whole liner was clean in less than five minutes.
 I was astonished.
-(Tip: It also works well on grout and tile.)
+(TIP: It also works well on grout and tile.)

 At this point, I figured that if vinegar could clean my horrifying shower liner, it could do anything.
 I read somewhere that vinegar could easily remove pen ink from a shirt.
 I was sitting on my couch with a pen at that very moment.
 But, my shirt was too dark to try out the ink test.
 I confidently drew a dark line on my couch’s armrest.

-I then got my spray bottle of vinegar and sprayed it on the ink stain scrubbed the hell out of it.
+I then got my spray bottle of vinegar and sprayed it on the ink stain, then scrubbed the hell out of it.
 And this was the end result.

 It turns out I just ruined my couch.
 Vinegar had worked so well for everything else, that I didn’t even consider for a moment that it might not work flawlessly on everything thereafter.
 That obviously proved to be a mistake